General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

 \subsection{Measurements with state changes}

 POVMs describe measurements only from the perspective of outcomes and their probabilities.
-They do not, however, describe what happens to the measured state in any way.
+They do not, however, describe what happens to the measured state.
+As in the sequential implementation, we want to reuse the system for fine-graining, we need to be able to describe also measurements with a state change.

 In the case of von Neumann measurements, the change to the state $\rho$ when outcome $j$ corresponding to projector $P_j$ is measured, is given as $\tilde\rho_j = P_j\rho P_j$.
-The operator $\tilde\rho_j$ is unnormalized, and its normalization provides both the outcome state
+The operator $\tilde\rho_j$ is not normalized, and its normalization provides both the outcome state

-and the probability of getting this outcome, $p_j=\tr{P_j\rho}$.
+and the probability of getting this outcome, $p(P_j|\rho)=\tr{P_j\rho}$.

-For general POVM, we will describe these measurement-induced state changes as \emph{instruments}.
-An instrument $\I$, corresponding to measurement $\A$ is a set of completely positive trace non-increasing maps $\I=\{\I_j\}_j$ such that
+For a general POVM, we will describe these measurement-induced state changes as \emph{instruments}.
+An instrument $\I$, corresponding to the measurement $\A$ is a set of completely positive trace non-increasing maps $\I=\{\I_j\}_j$ such that

-that has to hold for all states $\rho$.
+which has to hold for all states $\rho$.
 The positivity of $A_j$ translates to the requirement that $\I_j$ is completely positive, while the summation condition for $\A$ translates to the requirement that the sum of $\I_j$'s is a channel (completely positive trace preserving map) which implies the trace non-increasing property on the particular $\I_j$'s.
-As before, operators $\tilde\rho_j=\I_j(\rho)$, representing what happens to state $\rho$ when outcome $j$ is observed, are not normalized, with probability $p_j$ of obtaining the outcome being the normalization factor, i.e.
+As before, operators $\tilde\rho_j=\I_j(\rho)$, representing what happens to state $\rho$ when outcome $j$ is observed, are not normalized, with probability $p(j|\rho)$ of obtaining the outcome being the normalization factor, i.e., the outcome state is given as

+We will use \emph{measurement} as the name for both POVMs and instruments; however, it should be clear which one is used.

-Important thing to note is that while for von Neumann measurements the presented state change is the only possibility, in the general case of POVMs, the choice is not unique.
+An important thing to note is that while for von Neumann measurements the presented state change is unique, in the general case of POVMs, the choice is not unique.
 Different choices can affect the state in different ways and, in particular, can lead to various degrees of state disturbances.
+For example, the instrument

+for some state $\omega$ destroys the original state $\rho$ completely.
 It is therefore natural to try to find the least disturbing choices, especially, when the resulting state is to be used later.
-It is observed \cite{BuSi98, Hayashi2006} that the so-called L\"uder's measurements (or instruments), given by prescription